ivre/ivre/README.md

 If you are using IVRE in you research, please cite it as follows:

-Pierre Lalet, Emma Leroy, Florent Monjalet, Camille Mougey, Vincent Ruello and Vivien Venuti. *IVRE, a network recon framework*.
+IVRE contributors. *IVRE, a network recon framework*.
 [https://github.com/ivre/ivre](https://github.com/ivre/ivre),
 2011-2021.